 Rationale: As a result of the COVID-19 Pandemic, telesupervision was expanded in order to protect the safety of both our interns and faculty while also meeting our training goals and curriculum.
-Post-pandemic, video supervision will continue to be utilized in the rare circumstance where the supervisor is located at a UT Health San Antonio satellite location.
+Post-pandemic, video supervision will continue to be utilized in the rare circumstance where the supervisor is located at a UT Health San Antonio satellite location and travel by the intern is infeasible.
 With a large internship, allowing supervisors from UT Health San Antonio satellite locations to supervise our interns helps ensure that the internship can provide more than the requisite 4 hours of supervision per week to our interns.
 Additionally, the use of telesupervision allows our interns to interact with diverse supervisors across the UT System and increases the likelihood that our interns can receive supervision in Spanish.
 Finally, telesupervision allows interns and supervisors to navigate relational and technological issues that can arise with the use of telehealth platforms.
-This is particularly relevant due to the increase in telehealth services offered at UT Health San Antonio because of COVID.
+This is particularly relevant due to the use of telehealth services offered at UT Health San Antonio.

-Consistent with Training Model: This policy remains in line with our current program aims and training outcomes by providing intensive supervision to our interns even if that cannot occur in person (particularly due to COVID).
+Consistent with Training Model: This policy remains in line with our current program aims and training outcomes by providing intensive supervision to our interns even if that cannot occur inperson.
+It allows our trainees to learn to use telehealth formats that they are likely to encounter treating patients after the internship training year.
 Telesupervision also meets the aims of our program by allowing our interns to interact with diverse faculty across the UT System that they would not be able to interact with if telesupervision was not an option.